-Ensure the sheath stopper remains against the round window or cochleostomy opening.
+Ensure the sheath stopper remains against the cochleostomy or round window opening.

-- Ensure the sheath stopper is at the round window or cochleostomy.
-If the electrode is advanced before the stopper reaches the round window or cochleostomy, the tip could fold over. - If the round window or cochleostomy opening is too large, use AOS forceps to hold the electrode and, with your other hand, use forceps to stabilise the sheath stopper at the entrance to prevent the stopper being pushed too far.
+- Ensure the sheath stopper is at the cochleostomy or round window.
+If the electrode is advanced before the stopper reaches the cochleostomy or round window, the tip could fold over. - If the cochleostomy or round window opening is too large, use AOS Forceps to hold the electrode and, with your other hand, use forceps to stabilise the sheath stopper at the entrance to prevent the stopper being pushed too far.

-Figure 15: Sheath not flush at opening may result in poor insertion
+Figure 15: Sheath not flush at cochleostomy entrance may result in poor insertion

-E. Continuing to hold the sheath handle, use AOS forceps to grip the electrode lead behind the white marker.
-Use AOS forceps to advance the electrode through the sheath guide tube until the white markers are aligned.
+E. Continuing to hold the sheath handle, use AOS Forceps to grip the electrode lead behind the white marker.
+Use AOS Forceps to advance the electrode through the sheath guide tube until the white markers are aligned.